Malaysia Backpacking: Itinerary for visiting Malaysia

 Why should you visit Malaysia for backpacking?

-Malaysia is a fantastic travel country, with lots of great things to explore and to do.
+Malaysia is a fantastic travel country, with lots of amazing things do and incredible places to explore.
+Here a the main points on why backpackers love to visit Malaysia:

 - There are not only the most beautiful landscapes and great islands with some fab beaches, but also modern cities, deep jungles and some huge mountains.